Classic Albums: 'Quik Is The Name' by DJ Quik

 As DJ Quik listened to and looked at Eazy-E’s “Boyz-N-The Hood” single, he was stunned.
 “When I heard that and saw the Compton on the address, I’d never seen that before,” DJ Quik says.
 “I was like, ‘Whoa.
 That means this place matters.
 Oh shit.
 We matter.’
 Eazy-E taught us we mattered.”

-That validation lit a spark in DJ Quik’s mind, leading to one of rap’s most accomplished, acclaimed and significant careers, one anchored by Quik Is The Name, the Compton rapper-producer’s landmark debut album that was released 30 years ago today (January 15, 1991).
+That validation lit a spark in DJ Quik’s mind, leading to one of rap’s most accomplished, acclaimed and significant careers, one anchored by Quik Is The Name, the Compton rapper-producer’s landmark debut album that was released on January 15, 1991.

 Before Quik Is The Name arrived, DJ Quik was riding around Southern California selling his self-produced, homemade mixtapes with anyone who would give him a ride.